swartchris8/poetry_weekly/src/pages/the_wise_men_of_gotham_and_their_goose.md

 But Blood came pouring from ye Wound

 ## Notes:
-The Wise Men of Gotham and their Goose is a mezzotint in the Library of Congress, published 16th Feby 1776 by W. Humphrey Gerrard Street Soho.
+The Wise Men of Gotham and their Goose is a mezzotint in the Library of Congress, published 16th Feby 1776 by W. Humphrey of Gerrard Street Soho, London.